edgeworx/docs/content/en/docs/cloud/member.md

 those projects are created inside her personal org, e.g. `alice/hatproject`.

-For collaboration, you should create a separate org for your company For example, if Alice's employer is Acme Corp., she would create an org `acme`.
+For collaboration, you should create a separate org for your company.
+For example, if Alice's employer is Acme Corp., she would create an org `acme`.
 New projects would be created inside the `acme` org, e.g. `acme/megaproject`.
 (Projects can also be [migrated](docs/cloud/migrate-project/) from Alice's personal org to the corporate org).
-And of course Alice can invite team members to the org.
+Naturally Alice can invite people to join the org.

 ## Create an Org